Is your produce organic?

 All pick-ups are at the farm in Westmoreland, or at a Keene drop-off site.
 Members choose either a Tuesday or Friday pick-up day.
 Vegetables are ready for pick up on the farm anytime between 1:00 and 8:00 p.m. on those days.
 (We do have lights in our vegetable distribution shed on the farm so that members are able to come after dark if necessary.)

-Keene pick-up site hours are in the evening (5:00-7:00 p.m.) on Tuesdays or Fridays.
+Keene pick-up site hours are in the evening (5:00-9:00 p.m.) on Tuesdays on Beech Street.
+Saturday morning pick-ups, between nine and noon, are available at our Keene Farmers’ Market stand on Gilbo Avenue in Keene.
 Keene pick-up members are welcome to come to the farm on Tuesdays or Fridays from 1 to 8 p.m to take advantage of you-pick crops.
 We will let all members know via email when you-pick crops are available.

 What if I can’t pick up my share?

-Members in the Keene and Brattleboro Communities help each other each week with pick-up.
+Members in the Keene, Brattleboro, and other local communities help each other each week with pick-up.
 We can put you in touch with someone in your area who may be able to assist you.
-If we are notified by phone by the night before the distribution day (at the very latest!), we can switch your pick-up to another harvest day.
+If we are notified by phone by the night before the distribution day (at the very latest!), we are happy to switch your pick-up to another harvest day.

 What if I’m away on vacation?